py-vcon/py-vcon/README.md

   <br>You can get a key at: https://console.deepgram.com/signup?jump=keys

 ## Vcon Package Building and Testing

+Instructions for building the Vcon package for pypi can be found [here](BUILD.md)

 ## Testing the Vcon Package
 A suite of pytest unit tests exist for the Vcon package in: [tests](tests).